johnpetedoe/KnigtsAndKnaves/Problem_0.md

 | T | T |           |

-To solve this problem I will begin by translating each statement into a *formal language*.
+To solve this problem we may begin by translating each statement into a *formal language*.

+A *formal language* consists of *well-formed-formulae*, produced according the the rules of production of a *formal grammar*.

 This will allow us to remove ambiguity and solve the problem independent independently of it's interpretation like a math problem.